Political Science majors and others selected for this competitive program gain access to:

 The courses are as follows:

 - Two additional elective courses at the 30000 level or above, including relevant junior and senior seminars.
+Again, we define security broadly and a wide range of courses in various disciplines may be acceptable, as approved by the program director.

 On internships, examples of acceptable internships include: